Bobby Jindal: Hurricane Gustav

 Jindal oversaw one of the largest evacuations in U.S. history (nearly two million people) in late August 2008 prior to the Louisiana landfall of Hurricane Gustav.
 He issued mandatory evacuation orders for the state's coastal areas and activated 3,000 National Guardsman to aid in the exodus.
 He also ordered the state to purchase generators to provide needed power to hospitals and nursing homes without power.
 Government officials vacated hospitals and nursing homes and put the poor, the ill, and the elderly on buses and trains out of town.
 The evacuation was credited as one reason that Gustav resulted in only 16 deaths in the U.S. The state's successful response to Hurricane Gustav was in stark contrast to the failed hurricane response system for Hurricane Katrina in 2005.
 Jindal received bipartisan praise for his leadership during Gustav.
 Jindal had been scheduled to address the Republican National Convention, but cancelled his plans in order to focus on Louisiana's needs during the storm.

 2011 re-election campaign

 Jindal announced his intention to seek reelection in 2011.
-With high approval ratings and big amounts of campaign funds, Democrats struggled to land a recruit of any substance.
+In the face of Jindal's high approval ratings and big amounts of campaign funds, Democrats struggled to land a recruit of any substance.
 Running against four Democrats, a Libertarian and four independents in the jungle primary, Jindal received 66% of the vote in the blanket primary, thereby winning election in the first round.